What is the Real ID Act?

 Oregon has been granted an extension to Real ID enforcement.
 What does that mean?

 The federal government grants extensions to states that are working towards issuing Real ID driver licenses and identification cards.
+Oregon currently has an extension valid until October 10th, 2019.
 The extension means that you can continue to use your Oregon Driver License or ID Card to board commercial aircraft or enter secure federal facilities.
 Oregon DMV expects to receive additional extensions until we can start to issue Real ID cards in mid-2020.

 Where can I learn more about Real ID?